 ArcelorMittal's shares were split on a 1:3 basis on 22 May 2017.
 So if you had owned 3 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your ArcelorMittal shares – just the quantity.
 However, indirectly, the new 200% higher share price could have impacted the market appetite for ArcelorMittal shares which in turn could have impacted ArcelorMittal's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while ArcelorMittal's is 1.9495.
-This would suggest that ArcelorMittal's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while ArcelorMittal's is 2.0309.
+This would suggest that ArcelorMittal's shares are significantly more volatile than the average for this exchange and represent a higher risk.